uml-hci/comp5270-s24/index.md

 ---
 # Syllabus

-COMP 5720 - 201 (#12535) Special Topics\
+COMP 5720 - 201 (#12535) Special Topics: Human-Computer Interaction\
-Human-Computer Interaction\
-Tuesdays & Thursdays 2:00pm - 3:15pm, Falmouth Hall 209\
+Tuesdays & Thursdays 2:00pm - 3:15pm, Falmouth Hall 209

-**While this note is still here, this syllabus is still being ACTIVELY edited and may change in major ways.
-Links will be updated soon.**
+**While this note is still here, this syllabus is still being ACTIVELY edited and may change in major ways.**

 Course details and policies are always subject to change.
 Revisions will be announced in class with sufficient time for students to account for them.